A weekly check-in on life isn’t always easy as a mom. Sticking to your goals week after week can be hard when life gets busy.

 I decided to create a plan for checking in on each important area or task of my life each week.
 The plan included checking in on 1-2 areas of life each day at the same time each week.

-Life’s Important Weekly Check-in Areas
+Life’s Important Weekly Check-in Areas/Weekly Goals

-As a mom one our biggest projects is our life.
+As a mom one of our biggest projects is our life.
 We are constantly managing multiple areas for multiple people.
 Applying the project management idea fits perfectly for us busy moms.

 In my world the areas or tasks that I “check-in” with each week include the following: